 In the post pandemic world, well-being is of high importance.

 Candidates and employees rightly prefer companies where well-being is taken serious and has become part of the company DNA.

 Neuroinclusion as part of the solution

-With one in five people being neurodivergent (having ADHD, ASD or autism, dyslexia, or other conditions), focusing on neuroinclusion in tech companies is a significant factor in facing these HR challenges.
+With one in five people being neurodivergent (having ADHD, ASD or autism, dyslexia, giftedness, high sensitivity (HSP), or other conditions), focusing on neuroinclusion is a significant factor in facing these HR challenges.

 Many neurodivergent people have specific skills and strengths related to innovation, intrapreneurship, creativity, accuracy and problem-solving.
 When not using inclusive communication, or having recruitment processes designed for neurotypicals, neurodivergents may be overlooked and companies can miss out on the best candidate for the job.